-- Implement grade-level appropriate universal screening and progress monitoring systems as described in the Carl Junction R-1 Literacy Plan and Carl Junction R-1 Mathematics Plan. - Provide intensive reading instruction as specified in the Reading Success Plan developed for students who demonstrate a substantial reading deficiency. - At the beginning of each year, distribute Reading Success Plans that include suggestions for regular parent-guided reading activities. - Develop a partnership with the Jasper County juvenile office to address the impact of chronic absenteeism on literacy development. - Review and Evaluate current Response to Intervention (RtI) programming annually. - Investigate additional means to incorporate intervention into the school day for students in grades 9-12 - HS Homeroom Committee formed fall 2021; new homeroom procedures implemented fall of 2022
+- Implement grade-level appropriate universal screening and progress monitoring systems as described in the Carl Junction R-1 Literacy Plan and Carl Junction R-1 Mathematics Plan - Provide intensive reading instruction as specified in Reading Success Plans developed for students who demonstrate a substantial reading deficiency. - By the end of the first quarter, distribute Reading Success Plans that include suggestions for regular parent-guided reading activities. - Maintain partnerships with the Jasper County Juvenile Office and Department of Social Services to address the impact of chronic absenteeism. - Review and Evaluate current Response to Intervention (RtI) programming annually. - Investigate additional means to incorporate intervention into the school day for students in grades 9-12 - HS Homeroom Committee formed fall 2021; new homeroom procedures implemented fall of 2022